TL;DR (Quick-Answer Box)

 How To Roast Whole Carrots

-The recipe below cuts the carrots into lengths of specific size so that the carrots cook evenly and in a short enough time so that the carrots become tender before the honey scorches.
-If you care for a more elegant appearance, as with the beauties you see in the photo, opt for slender, young carrots and leave them whole.
+The recipe below cuts the carrots into lengths of a specific size so that the carrots cook evenly and in a short enough time so that the carrots become tender before the honey scorches.
+If you want a more elegant appearance, as with the beauties you see in the photo, opt for slender, young carrots and leave them whole.
 Or, if all you have available to you are thicker carrots, slice them in half lengthwise and keep a careful eye on them in the oven.

 Sweet and Spicy Roasted Carrots